Does Your Channel Technology Support Your Partner Engagement Model?

 Today all engagement models are still in use, and so are the supporting technologies but companies must evaluate their business environment and assess whether their existing partner engagement model meets their current and future needs.
 Depending on the result, they may need to consider additional ways to interact with partners or evolve to new models.
 Once the right engagement model is determined, companies should adapt the technology accordingly to prevent friction.

-To find out more about the technology stack for orchestration, download the whitepaper Enabling Holistic Channel Management: A technology Guide.
+To find out more about the technology stack for orchestration, download the whitepaper Enabling Holistic Channel Management: A Technology Guide.

 Latest